MiguelGuthridge/portfolio/data/projects/universal-controller-script/description.md

 which adaptively maps the controls many software instruments and effects to hardware controls in an intuitive and consistent manner.

-After over 2 years of design and development, there are now over 250 people who use Universal Controller Script to streamline their music production workflow.
+After over 2 years of design and development, there are now *over 250 musicians* who use Universal Controller Script to streamline their music production workflow.